Lysine dehydrogenase

-Thus, the two substrates of this enzyme are L-lysine and NAD^{+}, whereas its 4 products are 1,2-didehydropiperidine-2-carboxylate, NH_{3}, NADH, and H^{+}.
+The two substrates of this enzyme are L-lysine and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are 1-piperideine-2-carboxylic acid, ammonia, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH2 group of donors with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is L-lysine:NAD+ oxidoreductase (deaminating, cyclizing).